mo374z/OptimizationTestfunctionGeneration/README.md

 # OptimizationTestfunctionGeneration

 Goal of the project is to train a Machine Learning model on samples of distinct Ground Truth Functions to approximate the Ground Truth Function.
 The quality of the outcome is evaluated with focus on optimization algorithms.
+The project summary can be found in the paper attached to this repository.

+## Methodical approach
 ![Methodical Approach](https://github.com/mo374z/OptimizationTestfunctionGeneration/blob/main/method.png)

 ## Installation